The Urheimat of the Nostratic Languages

 ფრთა (prta) "wing" – O.Ind. páttra "wing, feather" (out of PIE *ptē – Chuv. părt "to flutter".

 The ancestor of the Uralian peoples inhabited the area around Lake Urmia, and to the west of them behind the Kurdistan ridge around Lake Van lived Semitic-Khamites.
 To the south of both, on the slopes of the Khakyari mountains and the Kurdistan ridge in the basin of the Tigris, Big, and Small Zab rivers, the ancestors of the Dravids should have sat.
-Judging by this arrangement of the scheme and its very configuration (the Kartvelian area lies somewhat apart from the rest), some Nostratic language, except for the six considered, should have formed on this territory, namely in the upper reaches of the Araks and Kura (west of the area of the Turks).
-The further fate of the hypothetical speakers of this language remains unknown, but in accordance with the location of this area, they could later populate Asia Minor (See fig. 8)
+Judging by this arrangement of the scheme and its very configuration (the Kartvelian area lies somewhat apart from the rest), some Nostratic language, except for the six considered, should have been formed near, in present-day Kars province of eastern Turkey.
+The further fate of the hypothetical speakers of this language remains unknown, but it can be assumed that the Anatolian languages developed from it, the speakers of which did not migrate to Europe, but populated in Asia Minor (See fig. 2)

 Obviously, the Nostratic parent language was dismembered not on six languages.
 We have to take into account also the Caucasian languages whose relationship with any language family has not yet been defined (or rather, they have not "fit into the common system").
 After the publication of my work, where the Urheimat of the Indo-Europeans in the area of the three lakes was first reported (STETSYUK VALENTYN, 1998), I carried a study of Caucasian languages by the graphic-analytical method on materials of the project The Tower of Babel .
 The resulting models of these languages suggest that they were formed in the valleys of the Main Caucasus Range, ie ancestors of modern speakers of the Abkhaz-Adyghe and Nakh-Dagestani language groups were aboriginal settlers of their present places.
 Their common language would be one of the oldest dialects of the Nostratic parent language whose speakers before all alienated from the common Paleolithic Nostratic tribe and settled in the southern and northern slopes of the Greater Caucasus, while the speakers of other six Nostratic languages still leave on three lakes area for a long time.
 With this assumption, we can think that by the time of the resettlement Nostratic groups in Europe, the slopes of the North Caucasus and steppes of the Caucasian plain were already inhabited by a native of Caucasian languages.
 Therefore, while their migration to East Europe the Indo-European, Uralic, and Türkic tribes had to move further northward.